eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 ### How Is NET Calculated

 The amount of allocated NET that can be used in one transaction is limited by predefined limits [maximum NET](https://docs.eosnetwork.com/cdt/latest/reference/Classes/structeosio_1_1blockchain__parameters#variable-max-transaction-net-usage).
 Transactions executed by the blockchain contain one or more actions.
-Each transaction must consume an amount of NET that is in the limits defined by the previously menbtioned blockchain settings.
+Each transaction must consume an amount of NET that is in the limits defined by the previously mentioned blockchain settings.

-For accounts that execute transactions, the blockchain calculates and updates the remaining resources for each block before each transaction is executed.
+For the accounts that execute transactions, the blockchain calculates and updates the remaining resources for each block before each transaction is executed.
 When a transaction is prepared for execution, the blockchain determines whether the payer account has enough NET to cover the transaction execution.
 The necessary NET is calculated based on the transaction size, which is the size of the packed transaction as it is stored in the blockchain.
 If the account has enough NET resources, the transaction can be executed; otherwise it is rejected.
 For technical details please refer to the following sources:

 * [The NET configuration variables](https://github.com/AntelopeIO/leap/blob/a4c29608472dd195d36d732052784aadc3a779cb/libraries/chain/include/eosio/chain/config.hpp#L57)
 * [The transaction initialization](https://github.com/AntelopeIO/leap/blob/e55669c42dfe4ac112e3072186f3a449936c0c61/libraries/chain/controller.cpp#L1559)